Net Promoter Score

 How to improve and increase Net Promoter Score?

 There is no shortcut to improving Net Promoter Score.
-As some advise, following up with detractors, trying to engage with passives and thanking promoters is a good idea and practice.
+As some advise, following up with detractors, trying to engage with passives, and thanking promoters is a good idea and practice.
 Good communication is known to be healthy for any kind of relationship.
-In the short term, it might prevent a few premature churns and clear out some misunderstanding.
+In the short term, responding to NPS feedback will help prevent avoidable churn.
 However, for long-term structural improvement to your NPS, you need to look deeper.
 NPS, after all, is the tip of the iceberg.
-The only way to high NPS, is to incorporate the voice of the customer across the organization and into your product or service offering roadmap.
-Listen equally to your promoters, your detractors, and passives: what is so compelling about your offering or brand, and what are its weaknesses.
+The only way to a higher NPS, is to incorporate the voice of the customer across the organization and into your product or service offering roadmap.
+Listen equally to your promoters, your detractors, and passives: what is so compelling about your offering or brand? and what are its weaknesses?
 Go underwater to look at the iceberg, understand the “why” behind the score.
 Learn to love unhappy customers’ feedback.

 We all know about “first impressions”.
 Customers have their first impressions too.
 The buyer journey and customer experience might start earlier than you think.